payloadcms/payload/examples/draft-preview/next-pages/README.md

 4. `yarn dev` or `npm run dev` to start the server
 5. `open http://localhost:3001` to see the result

 Once running you will find a couple seeded pages on your local environment with some basic instructions.
 You can also start editing the pages by modifying the documents within Payload.
-See the [Preview Example](https://github.com/payloadcms/payload/tree/master/examples/preview/cms) for full details.
+See the [Draft Preview Example](https://github.com/payloadcms/payload/tree/master/examples/draft-preview/payload) for full details.

 ## Learn More